-There are three types of sugar, glucose, fructose and sucrose.
+There are three types of sugar: glucose, fructose, and sucrose.

-Fructose-not preferred sugar type, no insulin release->no leptin->won’t feel full, keep eating/drinking.
+Fructose: The body does not prefer this type; no insulin release->no leptin->won’t feel full, keep eating/drinking.

-Sucrose-part glucose, part fructose.
-Works half as well at making you feel full so eventually you may stop eating or drinking.
+Sucrose: Part glucose, part fructose; works half as well at making you feel full so eventually you may stop eating or drinking.

 That is why high fructose corn syrup is so bad, you won’t get full.

-Once upon a time, Dr. Farrell was working in eastern North Carolina and a patient walks into get a cleaning with a 20oz Mountain Dew.
-Never do this.
+Once upon a time, I was working in eastern North Carolina and a patient walked in for her appointment carrying a 20 oz Mountain Dew.
+(By the way, never do this.
 Would you invite your ex-girlfriend to your wedding?
-No, so don’t bring in a Mountain Dew, or any other soft drink into the dental office.
-So this person, lets call her Debbie Dew, proceeds to get her teeth cleaned, has I believe seven or eight cavities.
-It had been about four years since she had been to the dentist and for no scientific reason whatsoever but a loose rule once you miss the dentist for a year or two you tend to generally have about a cavity for each year you have been away.
-She is a little surprised by the high number, and I proceed to inform her that it is probably due to the Mountain Dew she drinks.
-I ask her how often she drinks Mountain Dew, she says all the time.
+No, so don’t bring a Mountain Dew or any other soft drink into the dental office.)
+So this person, let’s call her Debbie Dew, has about seven or eight cavities.
+Even though it had been about four years since she last visited the dentist, she is a little surprised by the high number and I inform her that it is probably due to the Mountain Dew she drinks.
+I ask her how often she drinks it and she says all the time.
 Curious about specifics, I ask Debbie Dew how many 20 oz bottles she generally consumes daily and she is quick to inform me that she only drinks out of 20 oz bottles when she leaves the house.
 Being a good detective, I ask what she usually drinks out of.
 She replies with… a plastic Bojangles cup.
 (Welcome to my life.)
 I say, “No, I mean what size bottles do you usually drink out of?” and she says, “Well, I generally drink SIX TWO-LITERS A DAY!”
 This confirms my long-held belief that Mountain Dew may very well dehydrate as opposed to hydrate you.